 The Office of the Water Engineer will respond to requests for public information as guided by the Water Engineer and such responses do not require approval from the Board, but will be reported to the Board, along with the status of the response, as part of the Water Engineer’s report at the next regularly scheduled Board meeting.

-The Office of the Water Engineer will create a public information request form for the purposes of allowing the public to request Board or Office of the Engineer public informational.
+The Office of the Water Engineer will create a public information request form for the purpose of allowing the public to request Board or Office of the Engineer public informational.
 The form must be approved by the Board before going into effect and should include:

 Information documenting the requester contact information and detailed nature of the request.